In a Harvard study of selenium, 586 men who developed prostate cancer (CA) during a 13-year follow-up were compared with 577 who were cancer-free.

 Brazil nuts are some of the best plant-based sources of selenium, though selenium mineral can also be obtained from animal foods, especially seafood, and from high quality supplements of selenium: this antioxidant formula with vitamin E contains 50 micrograms per tablet, and this immune system formula (Kaprex AI) with zinc and vitamin D. which helpfully targets healthy immune system activity also has 50 micrograms.

 Brazil nut nutrition is not complex: Brazil nuts are actually an edible seed, rich in calories and unsaturated fats, farmed organically as most still come from Brazil where they grow wild in the rain forest, a particularly paleo food, as they have to be wild-gathered.
 Unlike other tree nuts, all of which lower cholesterol, especially LDL cholesterol, Brazil nuts seem to act immediately.
+I’ve been able to help many people lower cholesterol with food instead of statins.

 In one study, just four Brazil nuts lowered LDL-c cholesterol within 9 hours.
 Four Brazil nuts lowered cholesterol the most after 24 hours, from 85 mg/dl to 65 mg/dl, and cholesterol levels stayed down for 30 days!
 Yes, this study was just 15 people, but wow.
 In contrast, Meta-Sitosterol™ 2.0, a Plant Sterol Complex for Support of Healthy Cholesterol Levels at 2 grams per day, which features the active, preferred form of vitamin B9 or folate (L-5-methyltetrahydrofolate), can be expected to lower cholesterol levels about the same amount.